 STEP 7 - Make career choices: When you are confident about the types of roles you want, and the organizations that interest you, make sure you present yourself in the best light by having effective application materials, and by really showcasing your ability to contribute to the role in your interview answers.
 Be ready to negotiate offers you receive, and have an idea about how you will make decisions about which to accept.

 You can find the full calendar of Career Services programs and workshops on our calendar pages here.
-Listed below are some of the programs that specifically address elements of these career readiness competencies:
+Listed below are some of the resources that specifically address elements of these career readiness competencies:

 Portfolium is your free, digital portfolio tool to visually showcase your academic and professional experiences, accomplishments, and career-readiness competencies.
 Creating Portfolium "entries" allows you to beautifully organize and highlight your education and experiences by including samples of your reports, papers, projects, labs, and presentations.
 Valid Penn e-mail or PennKey Required.